Medical Materialism

 In the library

-the fashion, quite common nowadays among certain writers, of criticising the religious emotions by showing a connection between them and the sexual life.
-Conversion is a crisis of puberty and adolescence.
+A more fully developed example of the same kind of reasoning is the fashion, quite common nowadays among certain writers, of criticising the religious emotions by showing a connection between them and the sexual life.

 James, William, The Varieties of Religious Experience Amazon, 1902thesis